THE CODEX OF KAIROS

-There are six components of Kairos: Wonders of the Universe, which are designed to prepare future generations for the coming Singularity in which machine brains will surpass human brains in general intelligence and join humans as the dominant life forms on Earth.
+There are five components of Kairos designed to prepare future generations for the coming Singularity in which machine brains will surpass human brains in general intelligence and join humans as the dominant life forms on Earth.

 - Epochs are the time frames of Kairos

 - Domains are where events and activities will take place